CodySaal/react_portfolio/README.md

 ## Description

 The purpose of this project was to practice using React.
-Building the project gave me the opportunity to work with IndexDB and webpack.
-This projects has both a front and back end so I was able to deploy it using Heroku.
-This gave me more experience with using Heroku to deploy live applications.
-The application itself can be used as any other text editor.
-It can even be downloaded to the device and used offline.
+Building the project gave me the opportunity to work on making reusable componenets and working with state.
+This projects has only a front end so I was able to deploy it using Github Pages.
+This gave me more experience with using the gh-pages npm package.
+The application itself will be used to store all of my projects that I make so that future employers can see my ability.

 ## Table of Contents